Apostille, Document Request

 Notarized documents bear the seal of the notary.
 In some instances, these notarized documents need to be brought outside the country.
 Because of this, there is a requirement to secure an apostille.
 The DFA cannot ascertain if the notary public is legitimate.
 Thus, it relies on the certification from the courts to verify if the notary public is legitimate.
 This is where the presentation of a CANA is needed.

-• Notarized Employment certificates (trainings, seminars)
+• Notarized Employment certificates and other documents issued by entities (trainings, seminars)

 • Other notarized employment-related documents issued by a private entity